huytruong2004/ODSC-Hackathon-Repository/README.md

 ### Scoring:

-Your (or your team's) scores will be based on multi-class F1 scores, determined by comparing your generated predictions on the submission dataset against the held-out labels.
+Your (or your team's) scores will be based on multi-label F1 scores, determined by comparing your generated predictions on the submission dataset against the held-out labels.

 In case of the ties, we will be using the videos you submitted to gauge your understanding of the data, NeMo curator, and NeMo framework:
 - Understanding the data and usage of the NeMo Curator